karenetheridge/Dist-Zilla-Plugin-GenerateFile-FromShareDir/README.md

 I expect that usually the `-dist` that contains the template will be either a plugin bundle, so you can generate a custom-tailored file in your dist, or a plugin that subclasses this one.
+(Otherwise, you can just as easily use [Dist::Zilla::Plugin::ShareDir](https://metacpan.org/pod/[GatherDir::Template]) to generate the file directly, without needing a sharedir.)

 # OPTIONS